10 Things People Don’t Know How to Do Around the House Anymore

 How to kill a bug with a newspaper

 This is a special situation because part of the problem is that very few people have a newspaper in their home on a daily basis.
 It used to be quite handy to simply grab a section of the paper, roll it up and swat the fly or wasp that was bothering you.
-So, as long as there’s a fly swatter around, and it can be found when needed, most people will still be able to kill the bothersome bug.
+So, as long as there's a fly swatter around, and it can be found when needed, most people will still be able to kill the bothersome bug.
+Here are some more chemical-free ways to get rid of household pests.

 How to use a clothes iron